-Borrowing, both the capital (principal) and interest components, is generally repaid by future rates or from depreciation reserves.
+Borrowing, both the capital (principal) and interest components, is generally repaid by future rates.
 Council may resolve to capitalise interest repayments on some debt, where it considers it most likely (prudent) that another funding source (e.g. property sales or grants) will be able to repay the accumulating debt.